prettier/prettier/docs/api.md

 ## `prettier.format(source [, options])`

 `format` is used to format text using Prettier.
+Set `options.parser` to the language you are formatting.
 [Options](options.md) may be provided to override the defaults.

 ```js
 prettier.format("foo ( );", { semi: false, parser: "babel" });